 - Join your GP practice patient participation group (PPG)

-- Come along to one of our meetings in public and take part in question time.
+- Come along and observe one of our meetings in public and take part in question time.

-- Make a suggestion or give your views via our feedback form
+- Give your views on local services via our feedback form

 - Share your story with us – of living with a health condition and/or your recent experience of local NHS services so we can improve those services